MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 The installer allows you to install two different apps on your device:

 - **Power Automate for desktop** is the app to build your desktop flows.
 With it, you can create, edit, and run your automations.
-To learn more about the desktop flows designer, go to [Power Automate flow designer](./flow-designer.md).
+To learn more about the desktop flows designer, go to [Power Automate desktop flow designer](./flow-designer.md).

 - **Power Automate machine runtime app** allows you to connect your machine to the Power Automate cloud.
 It allows you to harness the full power of your robotic process automation (RPA).
 To learn more about machine management, go to [Manage machines](./manage-machines.md).